 Have you ever looked back at pictures of yourself from 5, 10, 20 years ago and thought, "Wow!
 I looked so good then!!" -But then remember how you criticized yourself when you first saw that photo?
-"I'm so fat!
-I look so old!
-I'm getting sunspots!
-(Fill in the blank)" is what you said the 1st time you saw the photo.
-And now, well now you would give anything to only be that fat, to look only that old, to only have 1-2 sunspots!
-I've been doing that a lot lately.
+And now, well now you would give anything to look like that again?!
+I had been doing that a lot lately when my weight shot up to 205 this year and I finally met the criteria for bariatric surgery.

 Unfortunately, my ins excludes all bariatric procedures, so, no coverage for us.
 After careful consideration, my husband agreed we could take out a loan to cover surgery.
-He’s being so great about this, and honestly, I feel guilty at times because A. I don't work/bring in income anymore, and now, B. We have this loan w/a high interest rate bc even though our credit is good, we’re self-employed, which is seen as higher risk.
+He’s being so great about this, and honestly, I feel guilty at times because A. I don't work/bring in income anymore due to a long list of chronic pain/health issues, and now, B. We have this loan w/a high interest rate bc even though our credit is good, we’re self-employed, which is seen as higher risk.

 So that's pretty much my reason for doing this.
 Of course, I also want to be thin (thinner) again, to fit into clothes I haven't worn in years or still have tags on them, for my shoes not to be so damned tight, to be able to wear cute bras again, to revive my long-lost libido, go swimming w/o feeling so ashamed, show my daughter (now 19) that even with all of my issues, I can still accomplish something significant, and to prove to my husband that he wasn't wrong to invest in me!!